-- Whether a competition shall be postponed, interrupted or cancelled. - Whether the competition course shall be adjusted due to safety reasons, or that additional safety measures (fences, protective material, etc) shall be installed along the course - Whether late entries and substitutions may be accepted. - Whether protests should be accepted and sanctions or disqualification announced. - Whether to apply for sanctions against an athlete or coach.

-- Whether there will be a change of starting order and method of start in special cases. - Any questions not covered by FIS Rules. - 303.3.3 Within the location, especially during the official training and competition times, each voting Jury member is authorized to issue verbal reprimands and withdraw the accreditation which is valid for the current event (see also 224.2).
+- Whether the competition course shall be adjusted due to safety reasons, or that additional safety measures (fences, protective material, etc) shall be installed along the course - Whether late entries and substitutions may be accepted. - Whether protests should be accepted and sanctions or disqualification announced. - Whether to apply for sanctions against an athlete or coach. - Whether there will be a change of starting order and method of start in special cases. - Any questions not covered by FIS Rules. - Within the location, especially during the official training and competition times, each voting Jury member is authorized to issue verbal reprimands and withdraw the accreditation which is valid for the current event (see also 224.2).